- Coming into Michigan from Another State (import)

 - Microchip must me ISO 11784 and 11785 compliant, consisting of 15 digits 840 number with a frequency of 134.2 kHz.

-- Use of microchips as the sole official ID is discouraged.
-For details on microchipping, contact the USDA Michigan office at 517-337-4705.
+- There are many requirements to use a microchip as the sole official ID.
+For more details contact the USDA Michigan office at 517-337-4705.

 Exception: Goats going directly to slaughter do not need official identification.